 Samsung launched the Galaxy Note 7 to maintain records of its sales and demand, but the rosy start turn sour.
 Samsung faced a big incident in September of the first version of Note 7 due to faulty batteries that overheated and exploded.
 By October Samsung stopped the sales of 2 million devices and the product.
 Samsung thinks that it was finally able to resolve the issue.

-The report reveled by the company suggests that such incident occurred because of the improper construction of two separate batteries.
-Samsung Electronics used two different suppliers for the Galaxy Note 7 – Samsung SDI and Amperex Technology LTd. (ATL).
-But, it happens that both the manufactures had defects in their batteries.
+The report revealed by the company suggests that such an incident occurred because of the improper construction of two separate batteries.
+Samsung Electronics used two different suppliers for the Galaxy Note 7 – Samsung SDI and Amperex Technology Ltd. (ATL).
+But, it happens that both the manufacturers had defects in their batteries.

-According to reports, Samsung has found internal short circuiting in Galaxy Note 7 batteries due to which phones started heating up and ultimately caught fire.
-After a month Samsung is planning to launch Galaxy S8 smartphone, keeping its best foot with utmost care this time, courtesy to Note 7 fiasco.
+According to reports, Samsung has found internal short-circuiting in Galaxy Note 7 batteries due to which phones started heating up and ultimately caught fire.
+After a month Samsung is planning to launch the Galaxy S8 smartphone, keeping its best foot with utmost care this time, courtesy of the Note 7 fiasco.

-Samsung built a new test lab in last 120 days.
-This lab consists of 700 researchers, 200,000 devices and 30,000 batteries in an attempt to learn the cause of fires in the phones.
+Samsung built a new test lab in the last 120 days.
+This lab consists of 700 researchers, 200,000 devices, and 30,000 batteries in an attempt to learn the cause of fires in the phones.